warthog618/modem/at/README.md

 SMS commands are a special case as they are a two stage process, with the modem prompting between stages.
-The *SMSCommand* performs the two stage handshake with the modem and returns any resulting info:
+The *SMSCommand* performs the two stage handshake with the modem and returns any resulting info.
+This example sends an SMS with the modem in text mode:

 ```go
 info, err := modem.SMSCommand("+CMGS=\"12345\"", "hello world")
 ```

-This example sends an SMS with the modem in text mode.

 ### Asynchronous Indications

-Handlers can be provided for asynchronous indications using *AddIndication*:
+Handlers can be provided for asynchronous indications using *AddIndication*.
+This example provides a handler for **+CMT** events:

 ```go
 handler := func(info []string) {